OpenGradient/erc-onchain-agent/agent-erc.md

 /// @notice Implements a synchronous agent that's backed by an on-chain agentExecutor abstract contract IERCAgent is IERCAgentTool {

-    /// @notice Logged when the agent completes an run.
+    /// @notice Logged when the agent completes a run.
     /// @param runId the ID of the run
     /// @param executionSteps contains any additional set of details about
     ///   what actions the agent took and how it completed the task, in order.